BibliothecaDAO/RealmsWorld/apps/docs/frontend/index.md

 ## Indexers

-You only need to run the subgraph and/or Apibara indexers locally if you want to preview changes, otherwise just use the deployed instances (as set in the `.env` file)
+You only need to run the subgraph and/or Apibara indexers locally if you want to preview changes, otherwise just use the deployed instances/database URL (as set in the `.env` file)